medic/cht-docs/content/en/apps/guides/data/users-bulk-load.md

 ### Spreadsheet

-Before using the bulk user upload feature, please familiarize yourself with the spreadsheet used to manage the users before importing to the CHT.
+Before using the bulk user upload feature, please familiarize yourself with the spreadsheet used to manage the users before importing it to the CHT.
 There are three sections to the spreadsheet:

 ![bulk user import spreadsheet with areas labeled](users-spreadsheet.png)

 #### **Spreadsheet Area 1**

-Copy in error messages here after importing.
-There are three fields:
+This area contains three columns that are pasted after running an import as shown in the importing users section below.
 1. `import.status:excluded`: This field can have three values.
 Over time, they should all be `imported` or `skipped` as you will have processed all users on the list:
     <ol type="a">
       <li><code>imported</code> - This user has already been successfully imported</li>